-What does not have to be completely understood by the artists is the depth and layers of an painting.
+The final painting alludes to a complete and full analysis.
+The artwork does not have to be understood entirely by the artists in depth and layers.
 A painting should have several layers embedded in the work.
 Depth is something that comes from a quality of technique, composition and thought.
-The artist may know the first layer, and aware of more.
-We feel there should be several layers of emotion; meaning; sphere should be inherit in an piece of art.
+The artist may know the first layer and aware of more.
+We feel there should be several layers of emotion, meaning; sphere should be inherited in a piece of art.
 One can often immediately sense these different layers when one is present with a painting.
 What these layers exactly are, are not always apparent, but makes the painting suitable for active contemplation or as background pieces in any home.
-This is what truly makes a painting an art work.
-The range a painting has passes its two dimensional technical qualities.
+This is what truly makes a painting an artwork.
+The range a painting has passes its two-dimensional technical qualities.

 Romantic and Reflective

-We have further constrained the marker of depth by looking for a romantic and reflective character that can be found in a painting.
-Romantic art is a term used the western art historical canon to art stream from the end 18th century.
+We have further constrained the marker of depth by looking for a romantic and reflective character found in a painting.
+Romantic art used the western art historical canon to art stream from the end 18th century.
 It was seen as a way to uncover the great mysteries of life.
 Romanticism could uncover emotion, imagination, and intuition.
 Nature was especially celebrated as a classroom for self-discovery and learning, the place in which mysteries could be revealed to the mind of man.
-Romantic art, is lovely with depth of the human understanding.
-The term Reflective is superfluous together with romantic art, as Romantic art is about reflection of the self and society.
-However reflectiveness is another criteria, as the term is also the act of painting itself.
-It’s a conscious, thoughtful creation.
-Meditative is another term used interchangeably with reflective as the creation of the art work should be to an extent thoughtful.
+Romantic art is lovely, with a depth of human understanding.
+The term Reflective is superfluous and romantic art, as Romantic art reflects the self and society.
+However, reflectiveness is another criteria, as the term is also the act of painting itself.
+It's a conscious, thoughtful creation.
+Meditative is another term used interchangeably with reflective as the creation of the artwork should be, to an extent, thoughtful.
 Overtly violent or traumatic themes or layers are rejected as these are not what we want to present our clients or have in our homes.

-Our criteria of depth and meaning, is difficult to pinpoint what it is in a work.
-Our paintings have been chosen as they have several layers and makes you inquisitive.
-We never just have a pretty painting of a cup or a flower or a tree, without a larger association or emotion.
-What it is, is not always apparent to the artist, us or even the new owner, often we all see something completely different when we are pressed to express it, but we do feel a work is more than just what you see.
+Our criteria of depth and meaning is difficult to pinpoint what it is in an artwork.
+Our paintings have been chosen as they have several layers and makes you curious.
+We never just have a pretty painting of a cup or a flower or a tree without a more extensive association or emotion.
+It is not always apparent to the artist, us, or even the new owner.
+Often, we all see something completely different when we are pressed to express it, but we do feel that the artwork is more than just what we see.
 Without this, a painted piece just will not bring joy to anyone else except the maker for a short time.

 We have sifted through hundreds of artists and thousands of work to curate this selection of paintings.